varunsridharan/woocommerce-quick-buy/readme.txt

 2. label : custom text for generated button Eg : [wc_quick_buy_link label="Hurry Up!!"]
 3. qty : Enter custom qty for a html button / link [wc_quick_buy_link qty="10"]
 4. type : Use button to get a html a tag generated : [wc_quick_buy_link type="button"] or use link to get site url with quick buy values : [wc_quick_buy_link type="link"]
+5. htmlclass : You can give your custom css class name in shortcode to add it in button.
 </code>

 **Example Use For HTML A Tag**